rdunlop/unicycling-registration/README.md

 - Set up the server to automatically start eye on restart
   + Copy the `server_config/registration` file to `/etc/init.d/registration`
   + run `chkconfig registration on`
+- Set up nginx to start automatically `sudo chkconfig nginx on`

 Redis Configuration:
 - Adjust the redis.conf file so that it has a maxmemory of 256000000, and a eviction policy of volatile-lru.